Phil Wang: TV and radio

-Wang has released two Netflix specials; Philly Philly Wang Wang in 2021 and Wang In There, Baby! in 2024.
+Wang released the Netflix specials Philly Philly Wang Wang in 2021 and Wang In There, Baby! in 2024.

-Beyond stand-up, Wang has acted in the sitcom Top Coppers, appeared in the 2023 film Wonka, and played a role in the Netflix series 3 Body Problem.
-He has also made guest appearances on The Graham Norton Show and Kevin McCloud's Rough Guide to the Future.
+He acted in the sitcom Top Coppers, appeared in the 2023 film Wonka, and played a role in the Netflix series 3 Body Problem.

 In 2021, he launched the Audible podcast Phil Wang Hates Horror.

+Other activities

-His first book, Sidesplitter: How to Be from Two Worlds at Once, was published in 2021.
-Wang also embarked on a worldwide comedy tour ending in 2024.
+Wang's first book, Sidesplitter: How to Be from Two Worlds at Once, was published in 2021.

 He hosted the British Academy Games Awards in both 2024 and 2025.

+From 2026, Wang is a judge on Great British Menu, replacing Ed Gamble.